r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 Oh well ain't that just perfect.
 Been meanin' to take a break.

 **Billy:**
-How about we all have a sit-down, a bite of jerky, and Master can talk about {(M) his /(F) her} daily life a spell.
+How about we all have a sit-down, a bite of jerky, and Master can talk about [♂ his /♀ her] daily life a spell.

 **Patxi:**
 ...So you even have hot days in your world, huh.
 How do you manage with those?
 Do you just take off all your clothes, or what?